 eSIM

 If your phone supports an eSIM, this is another good option.
-But this option might only be available to those who travel to Mexico for a limited of time.
+But this option might only be available to those who travel to Mexico for a limited time.
 This is because SIM card providers in Mexico have strict requirements when it comes to buying an eSIM.

 For example, you can’t buy one online.
 You need to be a Mexico resident by having at least a temporary resident visa.
 And you may need to buy a phone from the provider.